aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 ---------------
 ### Removing the application
 ---------------
-Important Note:
+To cleanup the resources provisioned as part of the solution, you will need to carry out the following steps:

-* Ensure that S3 buckets are empty before removing the application stack.
+1. Ensure that the source and defects-results S3 buckets are empty – you can either [empty the buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/empty-bucket.html) via the console or [move the objects](https://aws.amazon.com/premiumsupport/knowledge-center/move-objects-s3-bucket/) to another bucket.
-* Quicksight dashboards and datasets can be deleted manually via the console.
+2. Delete the CloudFormaton stack

-To remove the application, open the AWS CloudFormation Console, click the **LookoutVisionServerlessApp** project then right-click and select "*Delete Stack*".
+Open the AWS CloudFormation Console, click the **LookoutVisionApp** project then right-click and select "*Delete Stack*".
 Your stack will take some time to be deleted.
 You can track its progress in the "*Events*" tab.
 Once the stack deletion is complete, the status will change from "*DELETE_IN_PROGRESS*" to "*DELETE_COMPLETE*".
 It will then disappear from the list.

-To remove the management front end, follow the steps listed [here](https://github.com/aws-samples/amazon-lookout-for-vision-demo#removing-the-demo-application)
+3. Delete the management front end - follow the steps listed [here](https://github.com/aws-samples/amazon-lookout-for-vision-demo#removing-the-demo-application)
+4. Delete the Quicksight [dashboard](https://docs.aws.amazon.com/quicksight/latest/user/deleting-a-dashboard.html), [analysis](https://docs.aws.amazon.com/quicksight/latest/user/deleting-an-analysis.html) and [dataset](https://docs.aws.amazon.com/quicksight/latest/user/delete-a-data-set.html)

 ## Contributing